hannobraun/crosscut/daily.md

-# Daily Thoughts
+# Daily Notes

-Daily thoughts have moved to a website:
+Daily notes have moved to a website:
 [https://capi.hannobraun.com/daily](https://capi.hannobraun.com/daily)

 The sources for this website are available in this repository: